KentenRoth/100DaysOfCode/README.md

 Today was no coding because I had to do a complete system wipe on my computer.
 I spent the night getting everything installed and setup again.
 I knew my computer was on the fritz, but still for some reason did not back up any of the templates that I had, or some of the React components that I built out.
 So on top of getting things installed about going again, I will have to redo all of my stuff that I should have saved.
 I cannot be upset that I lost those things because it's my fault for not saving them.
 I think once I get things finished and everything ready to go I will spend a night to build out the templates that I had.
 I will worry about the React components at a later time.
 So tomorrow will mark the beginning of a new day on my computer.
 I don't like missing nights of coding, but I know that reading Clean Code will help me out in the future, and make me a better coder.

 ---

+Day 30

+Today I worked on my FCC stuff.
+I had not been on FCC for a while, so it was good to get back into the curriculum.
+I did the Regular Expressions section, and I already feel like I should have taken better notes.
+I might go over parts of it again tomorrow to fill in some of the blanks I have in my notes.
+I am rereading the functions chapter in Clean Code to make sure I grasp what is going on fully also.
+I am still in a way feeling off with my computer getting wiped from the issues.
+I know this issue set me back a couple of steps, but in any journey, things are bound to happen and get in the way.
+I need to push past this obstacle and get back on track.
+I will spend some time brainstorming tomorrow at work on things to build.
+I know I need things that will push me further in JavaScript and with the design aspect of a website.
+I want to build out one or two more things before I redo my portfolio site entirely.

+---